beginners-machine-learning-london/computer_vision_basics/README.md

 4. Identifying portraits for a mobile portrait scanner app
 5. Detecting images of licence plates taken at night in dark

+## Setup
+Use the following guides to setup your development environment

+- **[Installing OpenCV with Conda](https://anaconda.org/conda-forge/opencv)** (We recommend you install OpenCV via distributed packages and package managers like Conda to avoid unnecessary hassle )
+- **[Installing OpenCV using pip](https://anaconda.org/conda-forge/opencv)** (Use either conda or pip)

 ## Flow

 1. Clone this git repository using `git clone https://github.com/beginners-machine-learning-london/computer_vision_basics.git` or download the repo as a zip file to get started